dedecipher/sal/README.md

 ## SSAL SDK

-The SSAL-SDK is a collection of functions and protocols that agents use to securely communicate and perform transactions.
-It handles cryptographic operations like message encryption (capsulation) and decryption (decapsulation), data encoding/decoding, and transaction creation/signing.
-Key functions of the SSAL-SDK include following features
+The SSAL SDK is a collection of functions and protocols that agents use to securely communicate and perform transactions.
+It handles message capsulation/decapsulation, data encoding/decoding, and cryptographic operations like transaction creation/signing.
+Key functions of the SSAL SDK include following features

 - Audio-based message encoding and decoding
 - Solana blockchain payment integration